Bidhan Chandra Krishi Viswavidyalaya: Central Library

 The Central Library at Mohanpur, Main campus was inaugurated in 1980.
 It is housed in a four storied building encompassing 5575 sq. m. floor space with a plan area of 7242 sq. m.
 The library renders services through manual and IT-based systems.
 Apart from serving as a Book Bank the library also provides Online Public Access Catalogue (OPAC).

 Placement Cell

 A fully equipped and proficient placement centre is being housed in the campus for the convenience of their graduating students.
 This year-round placement activity involves students in interactive counseling sessions with members of the placement cell to ensure their gainful placement in jobs before they leave the university.

+Rankings and reputation

+Domestically the university ranked 13th among Agriculture and Allied Sectors Institutions by National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 The students are known as "BCKVians" in general.

 Accommodation

 The student circle of this university is mainly hostel oriented, with very few students from nearby Haringhata, Kanchrapara & Kalyani each year of UG and PG, called Dayscholars.
 The majority of students as Hostellers belong to the different parts of the state, the country, even international students.
 There are several hostels according to criteria for accommodation inside the university campus.